-This can be explained by the fact that the texts from BS-BIO are longer and less event links are provided: not only does the BS-BIO benchmark rely on named entity recognition, as this source does not contain any links, but events are also harder to recognize as they can be described in several ways (e.g. "first inauguration of Barack Obama" and "Barack Obama was sworn in as the president on January 20, 2009").
-In general, YAGO and Wikidata clearly outperform Wikipedia and DBpedia (as DBpedia does not have statements with validity times).
+The results show that there is a higher coverage for BS-ENC than for BS-BIO across all reference sources.
+This can be explained by the fact that the texts from BS-BIO are longer and less event links are provided: not only does the BS-BIO benchmark rely on named entity recognition, as this source does not contain any links, but events are also harder to recognise as they can be described in several ways (e.g. "first inauguration of Barack Obama" and "Barack Obama was sworn in as the president on January 20, 2009").
+In general, YAGO and Wikidata clearly outperform Wikipedia and DBpedia (as DBpedia does not contain statements with validity times).
 Through the integration and fusion in EventKG, the coverage increases to more than 50% in BS-ENC.